ybgskr12/Reforestation/README.md

-## What do you call a cow with two legs?
-Lean beef.
+## Did you hear about the kidnapping at school?
+It's ok, he woke up.